MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 replicate records to another database on the same server.
 You can also choose to replicate these records to some or all of your companies.

+> [!NOTE]
-*If you are using Integration Manager to import account, customer, or vendor master records to the main company database and the integration fails for any reason, any records imported to the main company database will be deleted (rolled back).
+> If you are using Integration Manager to import account, customer, or vendor master records to the main company database and the integration fails for any reason, any records imported to the main company database will be deleted (rolled back).
 However, if you have enabled master record triggers, the records will be replicated to company databases that you specify in the Replicate To DB field, and will not be rolled back.
-You must delete such replicated records manually.*
+You must delete such replicated records manually.

-If you utilize the RM and PM Master triggers in the Professional Service Tools Library and a customer or vendor has an address with more than 31 characters in the field, the system will truncate any characters after 31.
+If you use the RM and PM Master triggers in the Professional Service Tools Library and a customer or vendor has an address with more than 31 characters in the field, the system will truncate any characters after 31.

 **To create and update vendor and vendor address records:**

 1. In the Master DB field, choose the database where you will be creating or updating records.

     ![A screenshot](media/c1191b26fd8c4b16fbd42dc3cfd908fd.jpg)